developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the *Frequency Band* in which *Hotspot Mode* of the WLAN adapter will operate on a Zebra Android device.

-- If the value ***2.4GHz*** is chosen, then the *Hotspot Mode* of the WLAN adapter will operate solely in the 2.4 Gigahertz (GHz) *Frequency Band* and hence only devices capable of operating in that *Frequency Band* will be capable of sharing the Internet connection of the Zebra Android device via *Hotspot Mode*.
+- If the value ***2.4GHz*** is chosen, then the *Hotspot Mode* of the WLAN adapter will operate solely in the 2.4 Gigahertz (GHz) *Frequency Band* and hence only devices capable of operating in that *Frequency Band* is capable of sharing the Internet connection of the Zebra Android device via *Hotspot Mode*.

-- If the value ***5GHz*** is chosen, then the *Hotspot Mode* of the WLAN adapter will operate solely in the 5.0 Gigahertz (GHz) *Frequency Band* and hence only devices capable of operating in that *Frequency Band* will be capable of sharing the Internet connection of the Zebra Android device via *Hotspot Mode*.
+- If the value ***5GHz*** is chosen, then the *Hotspot Mode* of the WLAN adapter will operate solely in the 5.0 Gigahertz (GHz) *Frequency Band* and hence only devices capable of operating in that *Frequency Band* is capable of sharing the Internet connection of the Zebra Android device via *Hotspot Mode*.

 #### Wireless LAN Configuration - Hotspot Band 2.4GHz Channel